Jordan269244/final-project/1-queue.md

 Queue is the most basic process by which data can flow.
 It follows the principle of "First in, First Out" (FIFO) which is often used in our everday lives.
 While it is hard to visualize with specific program examples, you can often find examples of queue in real life.

 - In fast food, whatever food is put in the freezer first is the first to be taken out.
-- Cashiers will ehlp the person that enters their lane first, scan all their items, and then move on to the next person.
+- Cashiers will help the person that enters their lane first, scan all their items, and then move on to the next person.
 - A printer will always print the project that was sent first before moving on to the next project
-- Web servers often use queue to manage certain request from clents.
+- Web servers often use queue to manage certain request from clients.
 Their input is added to a queue and processes based on the order they were received.

 ## Basic Opperations